 Plan Bay Area 2040 includes seven goals and 13 performance targets covering three broad areas: the environment, equity and the economy.
-The aggressive and somewhat aspirational targets enable the plan to be evaluated by its performance in areas identified as key regional concerns, including equitable access, economic vitality, and transportation system effectiveness.
+These aggressive and aspirational targets enable the plan to be evaluated by its performance in areas identified as key regional concerns, including equitable access, economic vitality and transportation system effectiveness.
 The performance targets were the result of a robust public process and reflect MTC and ABAG's commitment to go beyond Plan Bay Area 2040's legal requirements.